Max-planck-Jr/ICS_Water_testbed_cyber/Attack_scenarios/README.md

 source ics-env/bin/activate
 ```

-### *Installing network tools*
+## *Installing network tools*
-Network tools used for scanning and penetration testing in the ICS testbed
+Network tools used for scanning and penetration testing in the ICS testbed, you might install them in the attacker's machine, the choice is yours.
+Since we are using docker, there's no need for sudo.
+The testbed is really flexible so you could any other tool of your choice.

 Run:
 ```